Edouard99/Stress_Detetion_Pupil_Tracking/README.md

 For each fold training the best model has been saved (based on validation set loss value) to compute the results of the cross validation.

 ## Cross Validation Results

+The **threshold** to predict stress or not is set to 0.35 after cross validation results analysis.

 Confusion Matrix used is a 2x2 confusion matrix with Stress/No stress as ground truth and Stress/No stress as prediction.
 This confusion matrix is computed from the validation set and the values in the confusion matrix represent a the % of the data of the validation set.